Fast Track MS Program for Enrolled Prelicensure Baccalaureate Nursing Students

-Students in the baccalaureate program in nursing may apply for admission to the combined bachelor's/master's degree in nursing at the end of their junior year or the beginning of their senior year.
+Students in the baccalaureate program in nursing may apply for admission to the combined bachelor's/master's degree in nursing.
+Students can apply no earlier than second semester junior year.
+Application deadline is March 1 and October 1.

-This program is offered to outstanding RN nursing students enrolled in the UML undergraduate B.S. program enabling them to earn two degrees in five years.
+This program is offered to outstanding nursing students enrolled in the UMass Lowell undergraduate B.S.
 While a baccalaureate student, several designated courses (6 credits) can be taken in the master's program.
 When the B.S. degree is awarded, students can enter the master's degree program if they have a minimum 3.5 cumulative grade point average.

 Admission requirements to the Combined Bachelor's/Master's Program for Prelicensure Students include

-- An undergraduate GPA of 3.5 or better at the end of their junior year
+- An undergraduate GPA of 3.5 at the time of application

 - Introductory course in statistics